top of page

 Are You Caught in the Anxiety Trap?

 Did you know that nearly 60% of UK adults have experienced anxiety that interfered with their daily lives in the past two weeks?
-Yet, despite the prevalence of anxiety, many people aren’t fully aware of how their everyday habits contribute to it.
-Anxiety is a master influencer, utilising a squad of mental "defenders" that serve to protect us in one way but often keep us stuck in unhelpful patterns.
-Let’s take a closer look at these key players—Procrastination, Avoidance, Perfectionism, Control, and Ego—and explore how they might be holding you back.
+Yet, despite the prevalence, many people aren’t fully aware of how their everyday habits contribute to it.
+Anxiety is a master influencer, utilising a squad of 'defences' that serve to protect us in one way but often keep us stuck in unhelpful patterns.
+The team of defenders that most of us are familiar with are—Procrastination, Avoidance, Perfectionism, Control, and Ego.

 1. Procrastination: The Sneaky Postponer